 SO3 + H2O → H2SO4

-- Sulphuric acid is a thick, colourless and an oily fluid.
+- Sulfuric acid is a thick, colourless and an oily fluid.

 - It has a specific gravity of 1.84 at 298 K.

-- The boiling point of the acid is 611 K. It attributes its higher boiling point and thickness to hydrogen bonding.
+- The boiling point of the acid is 611 K. The higher boiling point and thickness of this chemical is due to hydrogen bonding.

-- The strong acid reacts with water vigorously releasing quite a lot of heat.
-Therefore, you must never add water to sulphuric acid.
+- This strong chemical reacts with water vigorously releasing quite a lot of heat.
+Thus, you must never add water to H2SO4.
 Instead, you should add the acid to water, slowly with proper stirring.

-- Sulphuric acid is a strong dibasic acid.
-It is diprotic and ionises in two stages in the aqueous solution.
+- Sulfuric acid is a strong dibasic acid.
+Also, it is diprotic and ionises in two stages in the aqueous solution.

-- Concentrated sulphuric acid is a very strong dehydrating agent.
-This property is utilized as a part of drying many wet gases which do not react with the acid.
+- Concentrated sulfuric acid is a very strong dehydrating agent.
+Thus, this chemical is used for drying many wet gases which do not react with the acid.

 - It additionally expels water from natural mixes like starches.

 - As it is a good oxidising agent, it can oxidise both non-metals as well as metals.
-It itself reduces to sulphur dioxide.
+Moreover, it itself reduces to sulphur dioxide.

-- Hot concentrated sulphuric acid oxidizes copper to copper sulphate.
+- Hot concentrated sulfuric acid oxidizes copper to copper sulfate.

 Cu + 2H2SO4 → CuSO4 + SO2 + H2O

-- Concentrated sulphuric acid gives out hydrogen chloride from sodium chloride and hydrogen fluoride from calcium fluoride.
+- Concentrated sulfuric acid gives out hydrogen chloride from sodium chloride.
+Also, it gives out hydrogen fluoride from calcium fluoride.